Making the Canonical distribution of Kubernetes, deployed using juju, work with the vsphere cloud provider

 juju config kubernetes-master controller-manager-extra-args="cloud-provider=vsphere cloud-config=/root/cdk/vsphere.conf" api-extra-args="cloud-provider=vsphere cloud-config=/root/cdk/vsphere.conf"

-And the nodes just need to know we are using vSphere
+And the nodes just need to know we are using vSpherejuju config kubernetes-worker kubelet-extra-args="cloud-provider=vsphere"

 Et voila, now you just need to define a storageclass in Kubernetes to use to autoprovision vsphere storage